instacart/redux-rails/README.md

 These are the options sent to the `Fetch` call when making any call to your api.
 These map directly to the options available in the [Fetch Request object](https://developer.mozilla.org/en-US/docs/Web/API/Request/Request).

 This is where you would set your headers or credentials, for example.
 This can be set per resource or top-level.
 Each config, if you're using mutliple configs, can also have their own settings.

+### disableFetchQueueing
+Fetch queueing can be disabled per config or per resource.
+Resources with fetch queueing disabled will not execute actions in the order they were called, but will instead execute actions in the order they are received from the server. *This makes your app susceptible to race conditions.* For example, if a user edits a posts and then edits it again very quickly, the first edit may return from the server after the second, giving the user a false representation of the post's state on the server.

+*It's highly recommended that fetch queueing remain enabled unless you are very aware of the consequences.*

 ### Using multiple configs
 Multiple configs can be used throughout your Redux store's hierarchy.
 Use `combineConfigs` to do this.